-Today I’m going to show you exactly how to get to settlement after you’ve signed a contract of sale on a home.
+Today we are going to show you exactly how to get to settlement after you’ve signed a contract of sale on a home.

-In fact, this is the same process that’s helped over 113 homeowners settle their properties in the last year.
+This is the same process that’s helped over 1000 homeowners settle their properties.

 Let’s get started.

 - Step #2: Get your loan formally approved

 - Step #3: Arrange building & pest inspection